Where have we come from?

 A New Vision

 In 1993, the church began a visioning process which lasted one year.
 During that year, we met in small groups to discuss God's vision for our congregation.
 The long-range planning group interviewed everyone individually to discuss their involvement in this emerging vision.
 Eventually we articulated and committed ourselves a vision to be rooted in this neighborhood, to embrace the diversity of this place, to develop a community of discipleship and to care for the well-being of this neighborhood and the city.
-About four years later, Tama Ward Balisky joined the pastoral team and eventually became a co-pastor with Tim.
 The church began to grow in numbers and vision.
 Initiatives like The Open Door, Out of the Cold, Kinbrace and Salsbury began around this time.
-In 2002, we again entered a visioning process as a church, taking another look at what we embrace together, and discussing this at the small group level.
+In 2002, we again entered a visioning process as a church, taking another look at what we embrace together and discussing this at the small group level.
 This process was important as we considered the development of the properties of the church (especially our parking lot).